Sports Medicine in Washington, Indiana

 Our athletic trainers also assist with patient care in our rehab therapies

 and chiropractic departments.
-Certified athletic trainers are health care
+Certified athletic trainers are

-professionals who specialize in preventing, recognizing, managing and
+health care professionals who specialize in preventing, recognizing, managing and

 rehabilitating injuries that result from physical activity.
-As part of
+As part of a

-care professionals, athletics administrators, coaches, and parents.
+athletics administrators, coaches, and parents.

 Our Athletic Care Team’s Qualifications